mavisinator30001/Silent-Watcher/README.md

 When the primed hotplug is inserted into the host machine, it will wait for "CAPSLOCK" to toggle on.
 This is INTENTIONAL, this is intended to be most effective as a waiting game of sorts.
 The program will then open a powershell window and run `event.ps1` from the virus directory in the hotplug.
 When the `event.ps1` is run, it will listen for any change in the `TEMP` directory of the current user.
 Once a change is heard, `event.ps1` starts `call.ps1`.
-`call.ps1` will then begin a chain reaction which results in `pull.ps1` being copied into "User\\$yourUsername\Documents\virus\Virus" and then run.
+`call.ps1` will then begin a chain reaction which results in `pull.ps1` being copied into "User\\$yourUsername\Document\virus" and then run.
-`pull.ps1` then copies the rest of the "virus" directory of the hotplug into the newely created "Virus" directory.
+`pull.ps1` then copies the rest of the "virus" directory of the hotplug into the newely created "virus" directory on the target device.
+A backup instance of the virus is also copied into "User\\$yourUsername\Contacts\virus".
+The goal of the backup instance will, in the future, be to replace any deleted files of the virus in the "Document" directory.

 # Tips